clesssalvein/zpaq-backup-windows/README.md

 Website: http://mattmahoney.net/dc/zpaq.html

 # Description
-This system is intended for incremental archiving and long-term storage of archives of directories (databases) and verification of created archives.
+This system is intended for incremental archiving and long-term storage of archives of directories (databases) and verification of created archives in Windows OS.

 The system includes:
 - Directory with zpaq application